 - Wash your hands or use hand sanitizer.

-- Wash fabric face coverings in hot, soapy water right away.
+- Wash fabric face masks in hot, soapy water right away.
 Throw away disposable masks immediately.

-Continue to practice physical distancing even if you wear a face covering.
-A face covering will not give you 100% protection from COVID-19.
+Continue to practice physical distancing if you are not fully vaccinated, even if you wear a face mask.
+A face mask will not give you 100% protection from COVID-19.
 But it will help you and others reduce the chance of spreading it, especially if you aren’t showing symptoms.

-What Can I Do If My Job Requires Me to Wear a Face Covering or Mask?
+What Can I Do If My Job Requires Me to Wear a Face Mask?

-As you return to work, you may be required to wear a mask or face covering as part of your job.
-But if you have trouble breathing while wearing a face covering, what are your options?
+You may be required to wear a mask as part of your job.
+But if you have trouble breathing while wearing a face mask, what are your options?